bobbrady/interviewcake-bakery-schema-postgresql/README.md

 # InterviewCake Bakery Schema for PostgreSQL

 The [InterviewCake](https://www.interviewcake.com/) bakery schema for SQL questions is specific to MySQL.
-This repo provides a PostgreSQL conversion of the schema DDL and insert statements compatiblee with PosgreSQL.
+This repo provides a PostgreSQL conversion of the schema DDL and insert statements compatible with PosgreSQL.

 The SQL files provided are: